dvdmtw98/notes/notes-vault/software-engineering/data-structures-and-algorithms/data-structures/bloom-filter.md

 ### Applications

-Medium uses bloom filters for recommending post to users by filtering post which have already been seen by user
+- Bloom Filters are used by lightweight clients on the [[bitcoin-network-communication|Bitcoin network]] to request information about transactions from peers without revealing the exact transaction it is interested in
-Quora implemented a shared bloom filter in the feed backend to filter out stories that people have seen before
+- Quora implemented a shared bloom filter in the feed backend to filter out stories that people have seen before
-Google Chrome web browser used to use a Bloom filter to identify malicious URLs
+- Google Chrome web browser used to use a Bloom filter to identify malicious URLs
-Google Bigtable, Apache HBase and Apache Cassandra, and PostgreSQL use Bloom filters to reduce the disk lookups for non-existent rows or columns
+- Google Bigtable, Apache HBase, Apache Cassandra, and PostgreSQL use Bloom filters to reduce the disk lookups for non-existent rows or columns

 [Bloom Filter | Brilliant Math & Science Wiki](https://brilliant.org/wiki/bloom-filter/)